Singapore to welcome Taiwan visitors; travel to Taiwan allowed from Dec 18

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-SINGAPORE will lift its border restrictions for visitors from Taiwan from Dec 18 onwards, the Civil Aviation Authority of Singapore (CAAS) announced in a press statement on Friday.
+SINGAPORE will unilaterally lift its border restrictions for visitors from Taiwan from Dec 18 onwards, the Civil Aviation Authority of Singapore (CAAS) announced on Friday.

-Additionally, travel to Taiwan will be allowed effective from the same date, though this is subject to the...
+Additionally, travel to Taiwan will also be allowed, though this is subject to the necessary...

 BT is now on Telegram!